usharesoft/appcenter-docs/end-user/en/source/pages/templating/deploy-machine-image.rst

 	5. Click ``publish``.

-	.. note:: Publishing an image to Amazon or OpenStack will be billed to the user account.
+	.. note:: Publishing an image will be billed to the user account.

 	6. The publication will take a few minutes to complete (depending on the size of the image and the network connectivity between UForge and the target environment).
 The publication progress is shown.
 At the end of the publication, the machine image has been published by UForge to your target environment.